 The membership of CATRA (Canadian Association of Tire Recycling Agencies) is made up of tire recycling agencies in the provinces and territories of Canada.
-The association’s mission is to continually enhance the effectiveness of scrap tire diversion and recycling across Canada thought the sharing of information, expertise and resources.
-CATRA's vision is to be the reference authority for scrap tire management in Canada.
+CATRA’s mission is to enhance the effectiveness of each Member’s program through the sharing of information, expertise and resources.
+Its vision is a strong partnership that is committed to a clean environment by enhancing value for its Members and creating a sustainable, positive value for end-of-life tires in Canada.

 Globally, an estimated one billion tires reach the end of their useful lives every year.
 Management of scrap tires in environmentally sound and productive ways continues to be a high priority goal.
 Various efforts in all parts of the globe are currently underway to address the scrap tire issue and good progress is being made.